 Dol Gifts

 Upon receiving the gold baby rings from the guests, the parents put them on the fingers of the baby.
-Though this tradition may seem frivolous, it was actually a very practical gift as it was understood that, if necessary, gold rings could later be sold and turned into cash to pay for the baby’s education.
+Though this tradition may seem frivolous, it was actually a very practical gift.
+Then, as is true now, people could easily store these precious gifts and later sell them to help pay for a child’s education.

-The traditional weight of gold in Korea is measured by units called don (3.75 grams), and baby gifts were so common that they were sold by simply by weight.
-Tiny rings measured 1 don or 1/2 don, bracelets measured 2-3 don, etc.
+The traditional weight of gold in Korea is measured by units called don (3.75 grams).
+Gold baby gifts were so common that they were sold simply by weight.
+Tiny rings measured 1 don or .5 don, bracelets measured 1.5 – 2 don, etc.

 In the old days, a gold ring cost about $50-$100, depending on the price of gold.
 These days, the price of gold has increased quite a bit, making this tradition less common.
-One place you can you get traditional 24K gold jewelry outside of Korea is Etsy, where a 1/2 don ring currently costs $175, and a 1 don ring costs about $320.
-1 don bracelet is also a lovely gift.
-Most people, however, opt for other more readily available gifts like clothing, toys, or plain old cash.
+One place you can get traditional 24K gold jewelry outside of Korea is Etsy>, where a 1/2 don ring currently costs about $210, and a 1 don ring costs about $380.
+1.5 don bracelet is also a lovely gift.

 Hanbok